daattali/beautiful-jekyll/hotel.md

 ## Accessible Transportation

 - **Tootl Transport**: Tootl Transport is a Milwaukee-based rideshare service that specializes in accessible transportation.
 [Click here for more information](https://www.ridetootl.com/milwaukee/).
-- **Milwaukee Transit Plus**: Milwaukee Transit Plus is a paratransit service operated by the Milwaukee County Transit System (MCTS).
-If you have an ADA paratransit certification from another transit agency, you may have reciprocity in Milwaukee, but you need to send documents and make arrangements before your visit.
+- **Milwaukee Transit Plus**: Milwaukee Transit Plus is a paratransit service operated by the Milwaukee County Transit System.
+It is recommended you call ahead and make arrangements in case documentation is needed.
 [Click here for more information](https://www.ridemcts.com/accessibility/transit-plus/paratransit-service-for-visitors).